monikajozsa/synapticswitch/README.md

-The “data” folder contains all the data files.
-The scripts folder contains all the scripts that generated the files in folder “data”.
-The “plots” folder contains figures and scripts that generated those figures.
+The scripts folder contains all the scripts that generated the data files.
+The “plots” folder contains figures and scripts that generated the figures in the main paper and supplementary material.
+Data files are available upon request.

 Below, we list the files in the “scripts” folder folder and add the dependencies of the files.